 In an effort to assist local Little League programs who are in need of financial assistance during this time, please visit LittleLeague.org/GrantResources for available grant opportunities, both nationally and in your state, to assist youth sports program, as well as information on any current opportunities that may be available from our official Little League partners.

 As we continue to assess the financial impact of the Coronavirus pandemic, we have made the difficult decision, effective immediately, to temporarily suspend the Grow the Game Grant Program that includes support for league enhancement, Softball, Challenger, and Urban Initiative.
-Little League International is committed to assisting as many leagues as possible during this unprecedented season, which included crediting all 2020 charter fees back to our leagues earlier this year.
+Little League International is committed to assisting as many leagues as possible.

 Leagues are often looking to create opportunities for facility development and improvement and use capital fundraising over time to help sustain work towards these projects that may require a large investment.
 Donations raised for capital projects are typically reserved for those projects and not able to be utilized for league operating expenses.